Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

 The key insight into the internals of the resonator network is that it iteratively tries to improve its current predictions of the arguments constituting the input hypervector $\mathbf{s}$.
 In essence, at time $t$ each prediction might hold multiple weighted guesses from the corresponding item memory.
 The current predictions for other arguments are used to invert the input vector and infer the current argument (e.g, $\textbf{s} \odot \mathbf{\hat{b}}(t) \odot \mathbf{\hat{c}}(t)$).
-The cost of using the superposition for storing the predictions is a crosstalk noise.
-To clean-up this noise, the predictions are projected back to their item memories (e.g., ${\mathbf{A}}^{\top} (\textbf{s} \odot \mathbf{\hat{b}}(t) \odot \mathbf{\hat{c}}(t) )$), which provides weights for different seed hypervectors stored in the item memory and, thus, constrains the predictions only to the valid entries in the item memory.
+The cost of using the superposition for storing the predictions is crosstalk noise.
+To clean up this noise, the predictions are projected back to their item memories (e.g., ${\mathbf{A}}^{\top} (\textbf{s} \odot \mathbf{\hat{b}}(t) \odot \mathbf{\hat{c}}(t) )$), which provides weights for different seed hypervectors stored in the item memory and, therefore, constrains the predictions to only to the valid entries in the item memory.
 These weights are then used to form a new prediction, which is a weighted superposition of all seed hypervectors.
-Successive iterations of the process in (\ref{eq:resnet:text}) eliminate the noise as the arguments become identified and find their place in the input vector.
+Successive iterations of the process in Eq.~(\ref{eq:resnet:text}) eliminate the noise as the arguments become identified and find their place in the input vector.
 Once the arguments are fully identified, the resonator network reaches a stable equilibrium and the arguments can be read.
-For the sake of space, here we do not go into the details of applying resonator networks.
-Please refer to~\cite{ResPart1} for examples of factoring hypervectors of data structures with it and to~\cite{ResPart2} for its comparison with other standard optimization-based methods.
+For the sake of space, we do not go into the details of applying resonator networks here.
+Please refer to~\cite{ResPart1} for examples of factoring hypervectors of data structures with resonator network and to~\cite{ResPart2} for their comparison with other standard optimization-based methods.